 It was reported that around 6,000 major UNIX machines were infected by the Morris worm.
 Clifford Stoll, who helped fight the worm, wrote in 1989, “I surveyed the network, and found that two thousand computers were infected within fifteen hours.
 These machines were dead in the water—useless until disinfected.
 And removing the virus often took two days.”
 The cost of the damage was estimated at $100,000–10,000,000 by the U.S. Government Accountability Office.

 How to get rid of such viruses?

 Virus attacks have become very common these days, it is advisable to have an antivirus software installed on your computer to stay safe from virus attacks.
-When your computer is infected, it requires a virus removal to get back to the normal state.
+When your computer is infected, it requires a best virus removal to get back to the normal state.
 Thereby, it is important to have a virus protection in place to ward off such issues.
-Install the Comodo free antivirus software and stay rest assured.
+Install the Comodo antivirus software and stay rest assured.
 For more details visit our official page.